davewragg/davewragg.github.io/about.md

 ## About me

 I'm Dave Wragg.
 Hello.
 I'm from the UK, and have had many jobs.
 Most of them involved computers.
 I'm getting on a bit now, and I live in Hertfordshire.
-Yes, I have cats.
-And a dog now, too.
+I live with cats, a dog, rabbits, and children.

 ## Contact me

 You can find me on BlueSky at [@davewragg.com](https://bsky.app/profile/davewragg.com).
-For my other socials, check my [Bio.link](https://bio.link/davewragg), as they're bound to keep changing while this nonsense persists.
+For my other socials, check my [Bio.link](https://bio.link/davewragg).

 For anything rights-related, I'm represented by <a href="http://www.dhhliteraryagency.com/harry-illingworth.html">Harry Illingworth</a> at the DHH Literary Agency.
 For anything else, try the form at the very bottom of the page.